Refined descendant invariants of toric surfaces: Appendix: Lattice path algorithm

-\begin{remark} A possible generalization of the floor diagram algorithm as in \cite{BGM} seems to be more involved, since the refined multiplicities of the floors do not admit reasonable explicit formulas contrary to the case considered in \cite{BGM} and corresponding to $y=1$. \end{remark}
+{\bf Remark.} A possible generalization of the floor diagram algorithm as in \cite{BGM} seems to be more involved, since the refined multiplicities of the floors do not admit reasonable explicit formulas contrary to the case considered in \cite{BGM} and corresponding to $y=1$.

 {\bf Acknowledgements}.
-The authors have been supported by the the German-Israeli Foundation grant no. 1174-197.6/2011 and by the Israel Science Foundation grant no. 176/15.
-This work has been started during the stay of the second author at MPIM, Bonn, in August-September 2015.
-The second author is very grateful to MPIM for hospitality and excellent working conditions.
+The authors have been supported by the German-Israeli Foundation grant no. 1174-197.6/2011 and by the Israel Science Foundation grants no. 176/15 and 501/18, as well as by the Bauer-Neuman Chair in Real and Complex Geometry.
+This work has been started during the stay of the second author at the Max-Planck Institut f\"ur Mathematik, Bonn, in August-September 2015, and then completed during the stay of the second author in the Institute Mittag-Leffler, Stockholm, and \'Ecole Normale Sup\'erieure, Paris, in 2018.
+The second author is very grateful to MPIM, IML, and ENS for hospitality and excellent working conditions.
 We also would like to thank Franziska Schroeter for several important remarks and Travis Mandel for attracting our attention to the work \cite{M}.
+Special thanks are due to the unknown referee for a careful reading of the paper and making many important critical remarks and suggestions.

 {\ncsc School of Mathematical Sciences \\[-21pt]

 Raymond and Beverly Sackler Faculty of Exact Sciences\\[-21pt]

 Tel Aviv University \\[-21pt]